MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/create-product-family.md

 ---
-title: "Create a product family (Dynamics 365 for Customer Engagement for Sales) | MicrosoftDocs"
+title: "Create a product family (Dynamics 365 for Sales) | MicrosoftDocs"
-description: "Make it easier for sales agents to find products and services in a product catalog by creating a product family and classifying similar products in it in Dynamics 365 for Customer Engagement for Sales."
+description: "Make it easier for sales agents to find products and services in a product catalog by creating a product family and classifying similar products in it in Dynamics 365 for Sales."
 keywords: "Product family"
 ms.date: 04/01/2018
 ms.service: